Skip to main content

 The solution

-For this engagement, improving user experiences required more than redesigning features.
-It meant helping WxPO deliver improvements faster while rebuilding trust with users whose work depends on reliable, time-sensitive tools.
-We paired hands-on redesign with support across research, design, content, and agile product management.
-That work took shape in five areas:
+Improving user experiences requires more than redesigning features.
+It means helping WxPO deliver improvements faster while rebuilding trust with users whose work depends on reliable, time-sensitive tools.
+We pair hands-on redesign with support across research, design, content, and agile product management, focusing on five areas.

-We started with a usability and accessibility audit of BIFROST to pinpoint friction points and compliance gaps.
-We documented issues, partnered with the product manager and developers to prioritize them, and supported implementation.
-To reduce inconsistency across the growing ecosystem, we created a WxPO design system and reusable templates in Figma, then trained designers on accessibility best practices, prototyping, and cleaner design handoffs.
+A usability and accessibility audit established the baseline.
+We audited BIFROST to pinpoint friction points and compliance gaps, documented the issues, and partnered with the product manager and developers to prioritize and address them.
+To reduce inconsistency across the growing ecosystem, we extended the WxPO design system with reusable templates in Figma, then trained designers on accessibility best practices, prototyping, and cleaner design handoffs.

-To ensure designs reflected real operational needs, we introduced regular touch points for user feedback across discovery, design, and delivery.
-During research sessions, standing meetings with volunteer users, and on-site visits, we gathered use cases and helped shape feature requirements.
+Regular touch points replaced the old pattern of occasional feedback cycles.
+We introduced continuous user engagement across discovery, design, and delivery — research sessions, standing meetings with volunteer users, and on-site visits that surfaced real use cases and shaped feature requirements.
 We conducted usability testing on prototypes and modeled iterative delivery for both users and the BIFROST team.
-We also coached teammates in research methods so they could lead and scale this work independently, strengthening user advocacy while speeding up research and development.
-As one user shared:
+We also coached teammates in research methods so they could lead sessions independently.

 These sessions that you guys are doing are extremely valuable — giving everybody the time to give you guys feedback, making this thing certainly a lot better.

-Design only works if it’s buildable.
-We improved handoffs by establishing a bi-weekly design and engineering touch point to surface technical constraints early and align on feasibility.
-Adopting Figma enabled richer prototypes, and we trained developers to use Figma dev tools for faster implementation.
-We also introduced a Material UI component library in Figma to reduce translation work between design and React code.
-Finally, we set Jira ticket standards so each issue linked to the relevant Figma design and included the detail needed to build with confidence, including policy constraints, user requirements, acceptance criteria, and edge cases.
-As the lead engineer on the JET migration said:
+Design-to-development handoffs had been a consistent source of rework.
+We established a bi-weekly alignment between design and engineering to surface technical constraints early.
+Figma enabled richer prototypes, and we trained developers to use Figma dev tools for faster implementation.
+A Material UI component library in Figma reduced translation work between design and React code.
+Jira ticket standards ensured each issue linked to the relevant Figma design and included the detail needed to build with confidence — policy constraints, user requirements, acceptance criteria, and edge cases.

 The designers are able to help align the requirements and user desires into a cohesive user interface design that makes the product look more polished and aids in the development process by bringing user needs and design to the front of the development effort.